 I am so truly stoked to share these Rosé soaked gummy bears with you today.
-They are the PERFECT novelty dessert for Valentine’s Day (or any Bachelor Monday if you ask me!), and they’re also incredibly easy to make.
+They are the PERFECT novelty dessert for Valentine’s Day and they’re also incredibly easy to make.

 In a medium size mixing bowl, I combined my one pound of gummy bears with half a bottle of rosé (what’s pictured here isn’t quite half a bottle, but an hour later it was already almost soaked in, so I added more).

 Do whatever you want with the other half of the bottle… I trust you not to waste it.
 Haha!

 Once the gummy bears and the rosé are soaking in the bowl, just cover the bowl with a piece of plastic wrap and set them in your fridge for two hours.

 I taste tested them 2-4 hours after we made them and the next morning, and I found the fresher gummies to be the best!
 SO if you want to serve them at a party, or for dinner, just make them some time that afternoon and leave them in the fridge.

 They are still good the next day, just not quite as flavorful.

 (This is how the bowl will look when you first pour the rosé.)

 (And this is how soaked up they will be in just a few hours!
 It goes quickly.)

 If you want to check on them and stir them up a few times, that doesn’t hurt.
 But I didn’t experience much of an issue with them sticking together.